What is the Difference Between the Indian Forest Service and Indian Foreign Service?

-The initials are same for Indian Foreign Service and Indian Forest Service and recruitment into both services is done via the yearly examinations conducted by UPSC but both the services are fundamentally different.
-Let’s take a look at their similarities and the differences.
+The initials are the same for Indian Foreign Service and Indian Forest Service and recruitment into both these are done via the yearly examinations conducted by the union public service commission but both the roles are fundamentally different.
+Let’s take a look at their similarities and differences.

 What is Indian Foreign Service?

-The Civil Services Examination is used for recruitment for the Indian Foreign Service.
+The Civil Services Examination is used for recruitment for the IFS.
 The entire selection process lasts for about 12 months.
-To be selected as an IFS Officer, you need a topper’s rank.
-Indian Foreign Service recruitment in recent years has been 16 to 20 recruits per year.
+To be selected as an IFS officer, you need a topper’s rank as the most important eligibility criteria.
+Indian Foreign Service recruitment in recent years has done 16 to 20 recruits per year.

-The present strength of the service stands at approximately 800 officers manning around 183 Indian missions and posts abroad and the various posts in the Ministry at home (Defence, Finance, Home, etc.)
+The present strength of the office stands at approximately 800 officers manning around 183 Indian missions and posts abroad and the various posts in the Ministry at Home (Defense, Finance, Home, etc.)

-New entrants to the service undergo significant training that is considered to be one of the most challenging and longest service trainings in the Government of India and spanning almost 3 years.
+New entrants to the role undergo significant training that is considered to be one of the most challenging and longest trainings in the Government of India and spanning almost 3 years.